SVEMnet: An R package for Self-Validated Elastic-Net Ensembles and Multi-Response Optimization in Small-Sample Mixture-Process Experiments: Example LNP Application

-In routine use these tools are embedded in a simple sequential loop: fit SVEM on the current data under a fixed deterministic expansion; use \lstinline|svem_score_random()| and \lstinline|svem_select_from_score_table()| to generate optimal, exploration, and mean-in-spec medoids; run those settings and append the new rows; then refit and repeat.
-Candidate tables for laboratory use can be exported with \lstinline|svem_export_candidates_csv()|; the Supplementary CSV file was generated using this function and is included in the Mendeley Data archive \citep{Karl2025_SVEMnetData}.

 Tables~\ref{tab:lnp-cands-recipe} and~\ref{tab:lnp-cands-behav} show four SVEM candidates from the simulated first-round lipid screening.
 The first row corresponds to the best existing screened run by multi-response score and provides a baseline.
 This row displays the original level of the \texttt{blocking} factor, Operator, which may differ from the level shown for the random-search candidates; the latter are evaluated at the reference Operator level used for scoring.
 The additive offsets for the Operator levels are visible in the fitted coefficients (e.g., \verb|coef(fit_pot)|), and predictions for other Operator levels can be obtained via \verb|predict(fit_pot, newdata = ...)|.
 The score-optimal run from the random search trades a modest reduction in predicted Potency for a large improvement in Size, yielding an overall desirability of one.
-In this example, the $wmt\_score$ optimum coincides with the score-optimal run, so no additional row is shown.
+In this example, the \texttt{wmt\_score} optimum coincides with the score-optimal run, so no additional row is shown.
 The ``In-spec'' optimum illustrates a candidate that lies comfortably inside the specification region.
 The exploration target has the highest uncertainty measure $U(x)$ and sits near the edge of the feasible mixture region, with poor predicted Potency.
+Table~\ref{tab:lnp-cands-behav} reports the SVEM point predictions together with the primary desirability score (\texttt{score}), the WMT-reweighted diagnostic score (\texttt{wmt\_score}), the mean-in-spec proxy $p_{\mathrm{joint,mean}}$, and the uncertainty measure~$U(x)$ (Section~\ref{sec:optimizer}).